 What is Literacy Tutoring?

 This evolving body of research has clearly determined how the brain learns to read and what activities are the most beneficial.
-This research also debunks many popular — yet possibly harmful — methods that many students are currently being taught in schools.
 This research has shown the most effective ways to teach all children – even those with learning difficulties – to read.
 It has become a personal mission of mine to learn all I can about the reading brain and the most effective literacy practices that are backed by evidence.

 Specific lessons will be tailored to the unique needs of your child and may include any or all of the concepts below: